Syed-Muhammad-Hussnain-Raza/Employee-Management-System/README.md

    - Open IntelliJ IDEA and select "Open" from the welcome screen.
    - Navigate to the project directory and select the project.

+3. **Add external libraries**:

+   - We have to add external libraries that are used for proper functioning of our project.
+These are available in libraries folder.

+     1. jcalendar-tz-1.3.3-4
+     2. mysql-connector-java-8.0.28
+     3. rs2xml

-3. **Build and Run**:
+4. **Build and Run**:
-   - After opening the project in IntelliJ IDEA, build and run the project using the "Run" option.
+   - After adding libraries successfully in project, build and run the project using the "Run" option.

 ## How to Use